Brexit choices: the EU Customs Union and the Single Market?

 we seek to stay in the EU’s Customs Union and/or its Single Market, as

-Labour and other parties propose, or instead seek a wide and deep Free
+propose, or instead seek a wide and deep Free

-Trade Agreement as the Conservatives propose?
+Trade Agreement as the Government and the Labour front bench propose?

 There are clear and very important differences between these kinds of